cisco/cisco-network-puppet-module/docs/README-agent-install.md

 n7k#
 ~~~

-Configure and activate the OAC Virtual Service.
+Activate the OAC using the `virtual-service` configuration command:

 ~~~
 n7k# config t